Daniel Hope: Hope@Home (2020)

 In March 2020, in response to the COVID-19 pandemic, Hope began a series of over 100 live concerts broadcast on Arte.
-These broadcasts under the title "Hope@Home" reached an audience of millions, and earned an OPUS KLASSIK award, Sonderpreis der Jury für besondere Leistungen.
+These broadcasts under the title "Hope@Home" reached an audience of millions, and earned an Opus Klassik award, Sonderpreis der Jury für besondere Leistungen.
 The project began as house concerts filmed at his home in Berlin.
 Appearing with him were artists, often well known, who were also living in the city.

 Hope@Home on Tour

-With the easing of lockdown in the summer of 2020, it became possible to move the concerts out of Hope's home to other locations ("Hope@Home on Tour") before the series came to a temporary halt.
+With the easing of lockdown in the summer of 2020, it became possible to move the concerts out of Hope's home to other locations under the title "Hope@Home on Tour", before the series came to a temporary halt.

 Hope@Home Next Generation

-In November, as social distancing tightened across Europe with the second wave of the pandemic, the series resumed in Hope's living-room, this time with a focus on young performers, as "Hope@Home Next Generation".
-In mid-November the Hope@Home team travelled to San Francisco where Hope worked with the New Century Chamber Orchestra and other artists.
+In November 2020, as social distancing tightened across Europe with the second wave of the pandemic, the series resumed in Hope's living room, this time with a focus on young performers, as "Hope@Home Next Generation".
+In mid-November, the Hope@Home team travelled to San Francisco, where Hope worked with the New Century Chamber Orchestra and other artists.
 Returning to Berlin, the series continued into December 2020.

-Christmas concert

-In December 2021 and 2022, special Christmas concerts were streamed on the ARTE Concert channel.